helenplesko/technicallogs/G99GroupProject.md

 In this log:

-- [ ] Project Overview
+- [x] Project Overview
 - [x] Uploading Lindsay transit data to ArcGIS Online (15/03/24 | 15 mins)
 - [ ] Exploring QGIS as an open source web solution (date | duration)

-Total Duration: insert the total time it took to complete all tasks in the log
+Total Duration: 15 mins

 ## Project Overview
-We are exploring web solutions to find a user-friendly web application that will best help the general public naviate around Lindsay, Ontario, through public transportation.
+A group of four GIS students are exploring web solutions to find a user-friendly web application that will best help the general public navigate around Lindsay, Ontario, through public transportation.

 ## Uploading Lindsay transit data to ArcGIS Online